kayleyseow/OASES/README.md

 **Shortcuts: [About](https://github.com/kayleyseow/OASES#about), [Cigar Box Guitar](https://github.com/kayleyseow/OASES#cigar-box-guitar), [Arduino](https://github.com/kayleyseow/OASES#arduino), [Materials List](https://github.com/kayleyseow/OASES#materials-list), [Code](https://github.com/kayleyseow/OASES#code), [Photos and Demo](https://github.com/kayleyseow/OASES#photos-and-demo), [Further Hacking](https://github.com/kayleyseow/OASES#further-hacking)**

 ## About
-Over the course of the Outreach for Students in Engineering and Science program, I completed a final project under the guidance of my undergraduate engineering mentor at the Stanford Product Realization Lab.
-Year
+Over the course of the Outreach for Students in Engineering and Science program, I completed a final project under the guidance of my undergraduate engineering student mentor at the Stanford Product Realization Lab.
+During the yearlong program, I learned about different fields of engineering and the engineering design process, and gained experience with practical skills, like woodworking and circuitry.

 # Cigar Box Guitar